 NWA Heavyweight Championship Belt

 The NWA was synonymous at this point with putting on some of the best wrestling matches in the business and the most sports-like too, the equivalent of NJPW today.
-Therefore the belt has become forever associated with a concept of high quality wrestling.
-It is one of the best because it represented the best .
+Therefore the belt has become forever associated with the concept of high-quality wrestling.
+It is one of the best because it represented the best.

 It doesn’t harm that the belt itself is a thing of sophisticated beauty.
 Gold plated on a black leather strap, an etched black banner reading ‘World’s Heavyweight Champion’ forms an arch over a lovely gold globe book-ended by two black, jeweled strips whilst underneath the gold plate bears a little American flag to its left side, the domestic giving away to the international as the side plates show various flags of the world, reminding you of the global reach and reputation of one of the finest titles that ever existed.

-I hope you enjoyed me sharing my favourite wrestling title belts.
-Let me know you favourites in the comments!
+I hope you enjoyed me sharing my favorite wrestling title belts.
+Let me know your favorites in the comments!